 * FELV/FIV Negative

-Please go here to fill out our Adoption Application:
+Please contact Diesel's foster with any questions & go here to fill out our Adoption Application:

 The Colorpoint Siamese Personality: The Colorpoint Shorthair Siamese is a highly intelligent, playful, and people-friendly breed.
 They are extremely affectionate and outgoing and enjoy lounging around and playing with people, causing them to also be described as "extroverts".
 They can be extremely vocal and attention-demanding, feeling a need for human companionship.
 They have over 100 vocal sounds, much more than regular cats, making very unusual meows